39 Outdoor Woodworking Projects for Beginners

 Plop down in one of these solid wood chairs and you’ll appreciate the comfort of this traditional design.
 You don’t have to be an expert to build it either.
 All the parts of this great-looking Adirondack chair can be cut with a circular saw and jigsaw, then assembled with a drill, a few clamps and glue.

 Pond in a Box

 Build this simple, above-ground pond with a trellis and fountain in a weekend.
 The advantages of an above-ground patio waterfall are:

 - With this design, there’s practically none of the worst part of pond building — gut-busting digging.
 And that also means there’s no huge pile of dirt to get rid of.

 - Talk about instant gratification!
 Build the walls and trellis in the morning and assemble the pond in the afternoon.
 Add the trim the next day and go buy goldfish!

 - Traditional in-ground ponds can be a drowning hazard for toddlers and pets.
 With this above-ground design, the risk is reduced.

 Get the how-to instructions for this homemade pond here.

 Garden Tool Storage Cubby

-This planter is designed to make your patio or deck gardening much easier.
+This raised patio planter is designed to make your patio or deck gardening much easier.
 Instead of filling it with dirt and planting each flower or plant individually, you simply set pre-potted plants right into the planter.
 Build one for your outdoor space with these plans.